 The fire crackles behind me.
-It is chilly and the night is dark and quiet.
+It is a chilly night and the darkness seems to have muted all sound.
 Light emanates from the TV in front of us playing Iron Man in Spanish.
-Boris, Trin, and I are sitting in the living room of Boris’ house unwinding from a busy day.
+Trin and I are sitting with Boris in his living room high in the mountain above Quito Ecuador.
+It was a great way to unwind from a busy day.

 “What was one of your scariest nights when you were living on the streets?”
 I ask Boris.